Sripadvallabh/laut-docs/docs/source/overview/installation.rst

 .. note::

-   You can copy the LAUT binary to a directory on PATH to start LAUT by issuing the command *laut*
+   You can copy the LAUT binary to a directory on 'PATH' or have a symlink to the workspace path to directly start LAUT by issuing the command *laut*